 Non-exempt employees must be paid overtime wages for hours worked over 40 per week.
-Contact our Columbus Overtime Attorney today!
+Contact our Columbus Overtime Attorneys today!

-If you have questions about your overtime wages, you should speak with our Columbus overtime lawyer who regularly handles overtime litigation.
+If you have questions about your overtime wages, you should speak with our Columbus overtime lawyers who regularly handle overtime litigation.
 Whether you are entitled to overtime compensation if you work more than 40 hours per week depends on if you are an “exempt” or “non-exempt” employee.

 In addition to misclassification issues, there are numerous other pitfalls in the FLSA regarding overtime compensation, including: